koenrane/KR-new-site/content/design.md

 > ```
 > Code: I wouldn't want to apply this transform to raw text because it would probably break link addresses (which often contain hyphenated sequences of numbers).
 However, many HTML transforms aren't text → text.

+# Importing the content from my old blog
+With the help of the LessWrong moderation team, I [migrated the content from my old blog](/welcome-to-the-pond) via their [GraphIQL](https://lesswrong.com/graphiql) tool.
+The tool outputs both Markdown and HTML versions of the posts.
+However, while attempting to import my posts, I found the included Markdown to be a mess.
+I was staring at 120 posts' worth of invalid Markdown, and - I found this out the hard way - the mess was too complicated to RegEx my way out of.

+So I decided to convert the HTML to Markdown on my own using [`turndown`](https://github.com/mixmark-io/turndown) .
+That solved the formatting issues.
+I was then confronted with compatibility issues.
+For example, when I'm writing a post, I denote a footnote marker using `[^footnote]`.
+However, throughout my six years on my old blog, there were _at least three_ footnote formats which I used.
+Now imagine that issue, but sprouting up in one hundred different fashions.

+That took a few months.

+> [!info]- Details on exporting my content
+> I exported my content using [this query](https://github.com/alexander-turner/TurnTrout.com/blob/import/scripts/graphiql.txt).
+After downloading the JSON, I ran [`process_json.cjs`](https://github.com/alexander-turner/TurnTrout.com/blob/import/scripts/process_json.cjs) to use [`turndown`](https://github.com/mixmark-io/turndown) to convert the raw HTML to (properly processed) Markdown.
+Finally, I [preprocessed the Markdown files.](https://github.com/alexander-turner/TurnTrout.com/blob/import/scripts/md_processing_single.py)

 # Archiving and dependencies
 This site is hosted by [Cloudflare](https://www.cloudflare.com/).
 The site is set up to have few external dependencies.
 In nearly all cases, I host scripts, stylesheets, and media assets on my CDN.
 If the rest of the Web went down (besides Cloudflare), `turntrout.com` would look nearly the same.[^archive]